Are you thinking about or currently selling insurance?

 You Cannot Give Up!

-Count on seriously considering quitting insurance sales at some future point when you decide to sell insurance.
+Count on seriously considering quitting selling insurance at some future point when you decide to sell insurance.
 Many times this struggle happens early in your career.

 I say this because it’s natural for many people to second-guess their insurance career when things aren’t going smoothly.